DDimitris/HomeControlPanel/README.md

 the README file.

-This is a screen shot of the provided GUI:
+This is a screenshot of the provided GUI:

 ![alt text](https://github.com/DDimitris/Home-Control-Panel/blob/master/screen_shot.png)